jkenton/CapableOne/_posts/2019-06-10-UPS-forgives-itself-pt1.md

 ---
 layout: post
 date: 2019-06-10
-title: UPS Forgives itself (Pt I)
+title: "UPS Forgives itself (Pt I)"
 categories: weaselry
 ---
 I have been waiting a week or so for a package to arrive from New York.
 Ordinarily, packages from New York arrive within a couple of days.
 So, today I looked online to see if there was a reason.